eatorange/US_Food_Dynamics/README.md

 The study analyzes Panel Study of Income Dynamics (PSID) and Current Population Survey (CPS)

 ## Folder Structure
 The folder structure of the repository is based on the template suggested by Development Impact Evaluation (DIME) at World Bank.
-Please find [DIME Wiki page](https://dimewiki.worldbank.org/wiki/DataWork_Folder) for the details of the template, and (Readme file at Datawork Folder) for the detailed instruction of folder structure specific to this study.
+Please find [DIME Wiki page](https://dimewiki.worldbank.org/wiki/DataWork_Folder) for the detailed instruction of the template.

 ## Point of Contact
 * [Liz Bageant](http://barrett.dyson.cornell.edu/research/group/liz-bageant.html)(erb32@cornell.edu) - Research Support Specialist at Cornell University